titola/neuropa/README.md

 In the future, I could build a dynamic filter to automatically remove the intentional electromagnetic interferences and record the variations.

+On June 26 2019, 8:00 a.m.: I have to rotate the knob of about 45 degrees
+to switch on the bulb.
+The light is unstable and I perceive an intense tinnitus mixed with the usual very low voices.
+The knob position that reduces the level of the tinnitus is between 0 and 45 degrees (where the bulb is switched off).
+I start to rotate the knob between these two points (without to switch on the bulb) while I perceive the tinnitus variation.
+Suddenly the modulation svanishes.
+I try to switch on the bulb but it is necessary to rotate the knob of about 90 degrees!
+The light is stable.
+Now the point to reduce the tinnitus is between 45 and 90 degrees.
+Who controls the under load?
+Question apparently rhetoric.

 ## Hypothesis about the US embassy attack in Cuba

 The recording of what some US embassy workers heard in Havana has